Max-Coin/guides/build-linux.md

 <code>$ make -f makefile.unix</code>

 Optionally, debugging symbols can be removed from the binary to reduce it's size.
-This can be done using strip.
+This can be done using <code>strip</code>.

 <code>$ strip maxcoind</code>